 Alongside the sensor, Sony has introduced a new processing engine.
 The Bionz X processor promises speeds that are up to three times faster than its predecessor, and facilitates a host of features including full HD video recording and a quick autofocus algorithm.

-Even though the A7R uses the E-mount as found on NEX cameras, current lenses aren't designed for full-frame cameras and as such if you use them, images will be cropped to APS-C size.
-Sony is introducing five new full-frame lenses to go alongside the A7 and the A7R.
-The company says that is working on more lenses, with around 15 expected (in total) by the end of 2015.
+Even though the A7R uses the E-mount as found on NEX cameras, current lenses aren't designed for full-frame cameras and as such if you use them, images can be cropped to APS-C size automatically (or will feature vignetting if you switch the auto cropping off).
+Sony has announced five new full-frame lenses to go alongside the A7 and the A7R, but only two are available from launch (the 28-70mm f/3.5-5.6 and 35mm f/1.8 lens).

 Unlike the standard A7, the R variant will not be available with the 28-70mm kit lens.
 As we've discovered in our A7 review, this lens isn't the best performer, so it's not recommended as the ideal partner for a camera with such a high resolution.
 Although five new lenses have been announced, there is only one proprietary lens that you can buy with our recommendation – a 35mm f/2.8 Zeiss optic.
 This is, of course, a classic focal length (there's no crop conversion since it's a full frame camera).
 But some photographers might find it a little limiting.